Muirfield/pocketmine-plugins/KillRate/README.md

 * 1.2.3:
   * MySqlMgr: Fixed typo
+  * Fixed bug with setting rewards/points to false (Reported by @reidq7)
 * 1.2.2
   * small tweaks on the comments of the config file...
   * Added achievements